Lobak (Five-Spice Meat Rolls) are delicious pork rolls wrapped in beancurd sheets. These are pan fried and are just as crispy and tasty.

-Lobak is a deep fried minced pork roll wrapped in beancurd sheet.
+Lobak is a deep fried five-spice pork roll wrapped in beancurd sheet.
 It has a crunchy exterior with a soft and chewy filling.
 On the island of Penang, lobak is often made at home by the Straits Chinese as one of the main dishes during festivals and celebrations.
 At the food courts, it is eaten as a shared or side dish served with deep fried tofu, slices of cucumber, and sweet hoisin and chili sauce.
 In Kuala Lumpur (as far as I can remember) these meat rolls are also known as lobak but going south towards Malacca and Singapore, they are popularly called ngoh hiang.

 The best beancurd sheets are very thin and almost translucent in appearance.
 Fresh ones are the best if you can find them.
 The ones found here come in big round sheets that are folded and frozen.
 They tend to be brittle and break easily, leaving odd shape pieces that are not suitable for wrapping.
 I found an alternative as shown below.
 These come in rectangular sheets measuring approximately 18 inches by 9 inches.
 Halving the sheets gives two square sheets of 9 inches by 9 inches, perfect for use as wrappers.
 They may also be cut into three rectangular sheets of 9 inches by 6 inches each.
 These sheets are a little thicker but they work well and crisp up nicely when fried.